 Barbara North lives in Oakland where she works with local startups and small companies to build software product strategies.
 She received her B.S in Film from Boston University and her M.A. in History from Brandeis University.
 She loves data visualization and unique story telling methods.

 Susan Powell is the GIS & Map Librarian at University of California, Berkeley.
 Before coming to Cal she was a GIS Specialist with the Yale University Library.
 She has masters’ degrees in both Geography and Library Science from Indiana University, and is interested in new mapping technologies, data accessibility, and Mongolia, among other things.

 Molly Roy is a cartographer, artist, farmer and musician based in Sacramento, CA, whose mapping work encourages people to delve into the dynamic histories of place.
 She was the co-editor of Food: An Atlas and a cartographer for Unfathomable City: A New Orleans Atlas.
 Molly is deeply interested in issues relating to food, water, race, social equity and environmental justice, and is very excited to collaborate on atlases focusing on water, energy, and housing in the near future.
 To view her work visit www.mroycartography.com.

-Maia Wachtel is an East Bay native living and working in Oakland.
-She graduated from UC Berkeley in 2014 with a BA in Geography with an emphasis on the geography of politics, society, and culture.
-She spent the year following her graduation working as a freelance cartographer, National Geographic Arts Research Intern, and nanny.
-She currently works as the Volunteer Coordinator at Super Stars Literacy, where she is serving her first year as an AmeriCorps Member.
+Maia Wachtel is an East Bay native living, working, and studying across Berkeley, Oakland, and Palo Alto.
+She graduated from UC Berkeley in 2014 with a BA in Geography, and spent the years following her graduation working as a freelance cartographer, National Geographic Arts Research Intern, and AmeriCorps Volunteer Coordinator.
+She is currently pursuing her Master in Teaching History/Social Science at Stanford University.